icesonata/DictApp/README.md

 - User's translation history is stored locally at User's machine in an Excel file.
 - CODE 300 indicates both found and not found cases.

+# Proxy
+- Transparent proxy

 # Note
 - The application is for learning and experiment purposes.
 - The application are not optimal enough to avoid wasting your machine's resources while running. (but clean afterward)
+- Please ignore any Exception pop up due to closing connection or application